WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

  * The gray stack of papers means that there are missing recordings.

 2. Tap on a bar to open a chapter.
 Notice full blue circle.
-3. Check to make sure there is only one recording for each chunk or verse.
+3. Check to make sure there is one approved recording (green check mark) for each chunk or verse.

 **NOTE**: if there is no number next to the microphone, there is only 1 take per verse/chunk.